freemansoft/build-monitor-devices/arduino_ethernet_NeoPixel/Readme.md

 ## Install these dependencies from GitHub
 1. Download this repo https://github.com/sirleech/Webduino and put it in the `~/Documents/Arduino/libraries` or wherver the libraries are on your development environment.

+## JQuery
+Jquery resources are fetched from the jQuery web site.
+You can find all the permutations of jQuery on https://releases.jquery.com/

 # Usage
 Post Form Data.
 The form fields are as follows